scuddi/taschenrechner/README.md

-# This is a little repository with a python calculator including a GUI with tkinter an customtkinter
+# Basic GUI Calculator with python + tkinter + customtkinter

 ❗ **This is my first python project ever** ❗